coumbole/rekrybot/README.md

 Now you're ready to start using rekrybot.
 Make sure you've got the Recruitment mailbox (folder) set up, some messages in there.

-Now simply run `./rekrybot.py`

-Then check out your email.
+Now simply run `./rekrybot.py` and check your email.
 You should have a new draft compiled from all the emails in Recruitment folder.

 You can now go ahead an delete the contents of Recruitment folder.
-Rekrybot doesn't delete any messages at all, just to be safe.
+Rekrybot doesn't delete any messages at all just to be safe, but it copies the used messages to a timestamped archive folder.

 #### Aftercare